oligriffiths/broccolijs-tutorial/docs/04-sass-preprocessing.md

 );
 ```

-Now `build & serve` and you should see that when inspecting the html tag, the line has changed to line 2 and the
+Now `yarn serve` and you should see that when inspecting the html tag, the line has changed to line 2 and the
 file is now `app.scss`.
 If you click the file name in the inspector, it should take you to the source `app.scss`
 file, showing the original scss, complete with variables.